vercel-community/php/README.md

   ]
 }
 ```
 > 🚧Everything is HOT right now, so you should rather test the `now-php@canary` version.

+## 👨‍💻`now dev`

+For running `now dev` properly, you need to have PHP installed on your computer.

+Learn more how to install PHP on your computer [here](DEVELOPMENT.md).

 ## 👀 Examples